 Come and enjoy traditional, authentic African food in Paris

 If you want a proper sit-down dinner, I have just what you need: discover Ethiopian cuisine.
 This is virtually a place of worship for anyone who enjoys strong and spicy taste sensations.
-Injera (flatbreads, which is both cutlery and an accompaniement) and berbere (Ethiopian pepper) are the bases of this thousand-year-old gastronomy.
+Injera (flatbreads, which is both cutlery and an accompaniment) and berbere (Ethiopian pepper) are the bases of this thousand-year-old gastronomy.

-Vegetarians will be as delighted as well beef lovers.
+Vegetarians will be as delighted as beef lovers.
 I recommend trying the Beyaynetou, the discovery dish at this restaurant (an assortment of meat and vegetables): your taste buds will speak for themselves!
 I promise this will be an unforgettable meal.

 - 5, Rue Martin Garat, 75020, station Porte de Bagnolet